See and do

 The Boathouse Lochside Restaurant prides itself on offering British, Scottish and Turkish dishes.
 With stunning views across Loch Ness, it's not surprising the first visit is never the last.

-A short walk from Cartref House and you'll discover excellent fish and chips!
-Made to order, the fish is good quality and there's no better setting for a take-out!
+A short walk from Cartref House and you'll discover excellent fish and chips at the Main Car Park in the village!

 The Moriston Bar and Restaurant